Pope Innocent III: Early life

-Lotario de' Conti was born in Gavignano, near Anagni, southeast of Rome.
-His father, Trasimondo de' Conti di Segni (de comitibus Signiae), Count belonging to the notables of the city of Segni, was from the family of the counts of Segni, who eventually produced nine cardinals and four popes, including Gregory IX, Alexander IV, and Innocent XIII.
+Lotario de' Conti was born 1160/1161 in Gavignano, near Anagni, southeast of Rome.
+His father, Trasimondo de' Conti di Segni (de comitibus Signiae) belonging to the notables of the city of Segni, was from the Conti family, who eventually produced nine cardinals and four popes, including Gregory IX, Alexander IV, and Innocent XIII.
 Lotario's mother, Clarissa Scotti (Romani de Scotti), was according to some scholars related to Pope Clement III.

 Lotario received his early education in Rome, probably at the Camaldolese Benedictine abbey of Sant'Andrea al Celio under Peter Ismael.
 He studied theology in Paris under the theologians Peter of Poitiers, Melior of Pisa, and Peter of Corbeil, and (possibly) jurisprudence in Bologna, according to the Gesta (between 1187 and 1189).
 As pope, Lotario was to play a major role in the shaping of canon law through conciliar canons and decretal letters.

 Shortly after the death of Alexander III (30 August 1181), Lotario returned to Rome and held various ecclesiastical offices during the short reigns of Lucius III, Urban III, Gregory VIII, and Clement III, being ordained a Subdeacon by Gregory VIII and reaching the rank of Cardinal-Priest under Clement III in 1191.

 As a cardinal, Lotario wrote De Miseria Condicionis Humane "On the Misery of the Human Condition".
 The work was very popular for centuries, surviving in more than 700 manuscripts.
 Although he never returned to the complementary work he intended to write, On the Dignity of Human Nature, Bartolomeo Facio (1400–1457) took up the task writing De excellentia ac praestantia hominis.